 There’s no definite answer for how long or how short each of these components should be since the timeline for each will be defined based on the concept and goals of the video.

 Accordingly, the total length will be identified for each project individually.
 You can also check out our article about video length best practices where we discuss other factors that influence the duration of business videos.

 The main goal of key scenes is to highlight main actions, story turns, and provide a framework for all other actions that may take place in the video.
 So, in order to create a high-quality storyline when figuring out how to construct a storyboard, we recommend outlining the key scenes first, and adding the secondary scenes that will take place in between, afterwards.

-If you’re interested in getting to know the other nuances that come with the creation of a business video, download our full guide to the animation production process here:
+If you’re interested in getting to know the other nuances that come with the development of a business video, download our full guide to the animation production process here:

 Obviously, a more detailed storyboard will take more time to create; however, we still recommend adding some details to it in order to give some volume to your concept.